Tayyaba-Abro/Google-Case-Study-Bellabeat-Smart-Device-Usage/README.md

 #### 6. Correlation of Sleep with Each Active Minutes by day

 The analysis of sleep and activity minutes over the week reveals that, on average, users spent approximately 6.98 hours sleeping, 13.31 hours in a sedentary state, 3.33 hours in light activity, 0.27 hours in fairly active moments, and 0.40 hours in very active periods.This highlights that users tend to spend a significant amount of time in sedentary behavior during the weekdays.
-Additionally, the data indicates that users allocates minimum time for sleep and have minimal engagement in activities.
+Additionally, the data indicates that users allocates maximum time for sleep and have minimal engagement in activities.

 ![image](https://github.com/Tayyaba-Abro/Google-Case-Study---Bellabeat-Smart-Device-Usage/assets/47588244/fe0c8aa9-ac2d-4caa-ac69-c644549c337d)